labgem/PPanGGOLiN/docs/user/writeGenomes.md

 ppanggolin write_genomes -p pangenome.h5 --proksee -o output
 ```

-This command will create a proksee directory within the output directory, with one JSON file per genome.
+This command creates a proksee directory within the output directory and generates one JSON file per genome.

 To load a JSON map file on Proksee, follow these steps: